An Autumn Afternoon: Production

 It was shot using Agfacolor, and the credits of the film are placed before a backdrop of painted fronds instead of the sackcloth used in all of Ozu's films since A Story of Floating Weeds in 1934.

-The Japanese title, "A Taste of Sanma", refers to the sanma or Pacific saury fish.
+The Japanese title, The Taste of Sanma, refers to the sanma or Pacific saury fish.
 As a seasonal food, sanma is used in Japanese culture to represent autumn.
-Ozu chose this as representative of the changes taken place in Japan (cf. the Spring and Autumn Period).
+The French title of the film translates to The Taste of Sake.
+Both these titles were found in a poem by Ozu in his diaries written after the death of his mother: